fermyon/bartholomew/README.md

 - `templates/` should contain Handlebars templates.
 - `content/` should contain Markdown files.
+- `scripts/` contains Rhai scripts that are available as template helpers.
+- `config/site.toml` is the main site configuration file

 By convention, we suggest putting all of your Wasm modules in a directory called `modules/`.
 However, there is no hard-coded reason why you need to do this.